You're thinking about moving to Bangkok but you're not sure if there are more pros than cons about living in Bangkok?

-- Money flies away.
+- 💸 Money flies.
 Keeping a budget is super important, even more in Bangkok.
 Because there's always something to do, you're always spending money.
-It's fine when you travel, not so much when you live here.
+It's fine when you come to visit Bangkok, not so much when you live here.
 So keep a track of your expenses. (and have a look at my cost of living if you're wondering how much you need to live in Bangkok)

-Of course, as most of expats living in Bangkok I definitely see more pros than cons and that's why I decided to move in Thailand after all.
+Of course, as most expats living in Bangkok, I definitely see more pros than cons and that's why I decided to call Thailand home after all.

-But honestly, even if the city is getting more and more expensive, if the pollution and the AC can make you sick from time to time and you will struggle with Thai language, I don't see any cons that would stop anyone from living here.
+But honestly, even if the city is getting more and more expensive, if the pollution and the AC can make you sick from time to time and you will struggle with the Thai language, I don't see any cons that should stop anyone from living there.

 Especially if you like parties, travels, good cheap food, and Thai girls. 😇